-Copec has foreign investments as of December 31, 2020 that control 58.52% of the Colombian company Organización Terpel S.A. and its affiliates, with the Colombian peso as their functional currency, and owns all of the US company MAPCO, whose functional currency is the US dollar.
-As a result, Copec is exposed to an equivalent of COP\$ 2,155,918 million for Terpel and of US\$ 583 million for Mapco in its consolidated statement of financial position as of December 31, 2020.
+Copec has foreign investments as of June 30, 2021 that control 58.52% of the Colombian company Organización Terpel S.A. and its affiliates, whose functional currency is the Colombian peso, and all of the US company MAPCO, whose functional currency is the US dollar.
+As a result, Copec is exposed to an equivalent of COP\$ 2,348,457 million for Terpel in its consolidated statement of financial position as of June 30, 2021, and of US\$ 586 million for Mapco.
 The effects of significant exchange rate changes are recorded in reserves.